 There will be three simulated patients this term.
-Students are expected to interact with the simulated patients in this safe environment.
+Students are expected to interact with one simulated patient in this safe environment.

 Take responsibility for your own learning by asking the instructor, during office hours, to:

 - clarify and expand on ideas from class.

 - suggest additional readings.

 - discuss upcoming assignments.

 - provide detailed feedback on assignments or progress.